osenn15/DS202-Final-Project/README.md

 -   **Age:** categorical variable with 13 levels that indicate the age range of the participant.
 1 = 18-24, 2 = 25-29, 3 = 30-34, 4 = 35-39, 5 = 40-44, 6 = 45-49, 7 = 50-54, 8 = 55-59, 9 = 60-64, 10 = 65-69, 11 = 70-74, 12 = 75-79, 13 = 80 or older.

--   **Education:** categorical variable with 6 levels that indicates education levle.
+-   **Education:** categorical variable with 6 levels that indicates education level.
 1 = never attended or only kindergarten, 2 = grades 1-8 (Elementary), 3 = grades 9-11 (some high school), 4 = grade 12 or GED (high school graduate), 5 = college 1-3 years (some college or technical school), 6 = college 4 years or more (college graduate).

 -   **Income:** categorical variable with 8 levels that indicate income level.
 1 = less than \$10,000, 2 = less than \$15,000, 3 = less than \$20,000, 4 = less than \$25,000, 5 = less than \$35,000, 6 = less than \$50,000, 7 = less than \$75,000, 8 = \$75,000 or more